When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone workflow events

-Once a user has entered their details within the popup input fields, we’ll finally have all of the necessary data to create a new appointment.
+Once a patient has entered all the details within the popup input fields, we’ll finally have all of the necessary data to create a new appointment.

 Creating a new workflow in Bubble’s no-code development tool